Mavin-db/TryHackMe/01_PreSecurity.md

 ### 02_HTTP_in_Detail
 This felt like home.
 I’m familiar with GET, POST, and Status Codes.
 However, looking at headers like `User-Agent` and `Set-Cookie` through a security lens, specifically for session hijacking or browser identification, was a valuable shift in perspective.

-Check out my cURL repo for more.
+Check out my [cURL-API-labs repo](https://github.com/Mavin-db/cURL-API-labs) for more.

 ### 03_How_Websites_Work
 The sections on HTML and JS injection were particularly relevant.
 I’ve built many forms, but this module reinforced the "Golden Rule" of development: **Never trust user input.** The practical on Sensitive Data Exposure (finding passwords in comments) is a huge mistake.
 I've seen even experienced developers leave sensitive info on the page.